 Does it make sense to have a conversation about protecting your company’s supply chain?

-Our manufacturers have been operating as essential industries, though many of their employees continue to work from home after COVID-19’s resurgence in their Arizona, Texas, and California communities.
+Our manufacturers have been operating as essential industries, though many of their employees continue to work from home.
 We are prepared to connect you with these companies for timely information about your existing orders or new requirements.

 Denning Electronics is committed to providing the exceptional products and services you have come to expect.
 We have protocols in place to contain the spread of Coronavirus, COVID-19, and we’re engaging via email, phone, Zoom/other conference service.
-For critical projects we’ve begun making site visits following local protocols.
+For critical projects we are making site visits following local protocols.

 We track COVID-19 using this dashboard from The Lancet:

 A turnstile’s role is to allow only those persons properly vetted to proceed.
 In security applications turnstiles are a force multiplier for a security operation.
 In a safety environment they are a force multiplier for screeners, who may do their work remotely out of harm’s way.
 DSI turnstiles and anti-tailgating systems have for example been used with temperature screening equipment (For COVID-19), PPE (such as facemask and hard hat) detection, electrostatic discharge equipment, and more conventional security screening equipment such as metal and radioactive material detectors.